-- Preheat oven to 300˚F. Line two baking sheets with parchment paper; set aside.
+- Preheat oven to 300˚F. Line two baking sheets with parchment paper and set aside.

-- In your mixer’s bowl combine egg whites and cream of tartar; whisk on High until firm peaks form.
+- In your mixer’s bowl, combine the egg whites and cream of tartar and whisk on High speed until firm peaks form.
 Transfer the whipped egg whites to a large bowl and set aside.

 - Clean your mixer’s bowl and wipe it dry.

 - Add sour cream to the mixer’s bowl and beat for 10 seconds.
 Add egg yolks, one by one, and continue to beat on High until mixture is creamy.
 Stop and scrape down the bowl as you mix.

 - Add basil, oregano, and salt; beat until incorporated.